Bad Luck Brian: Notable depictions

 In 2013, Bad Luck Brian (depicted by Craven himself) featured in a YouTube video sketch alongside fellow meme Overly Attached Girlfriend, where the two characters go on a date.
 This collaboration prompted Craven to create his own Bad Luck Brian YouTube channel and accounts on Facebook, Instagram and Twitter.

 Bad Luck Brian was turned into T-shirts, stuffed animals and novelty items sold by Walmart and Hot Topic.
 He starred in ad campaigns for companies like Volkswagen.
 In October 2018, Craven did a series of advertisements for McDonald's featuring the Bad Luck Brian character, which were featured on YouTube, Reddit, and Spotify.
 Including licensing deals and merchandise, Craven estimates he made $20,000 within three years since 2015.

 In March 2021, Craven sold a Bad Luck Brian non-fungible token (NFT) for around $36,000.

 Later in 2021, he appeared in the Slovak viral campaign for Klostermann Orthodontics.
 The controversial campaign promoting clear aligners used a theme of meme copyright infringement.
 The revealing video of Bad Luck Brian confirming the cooperation was widely distributed on the Slovak Internet.
 The campaign, created by local agency Kreatívna Dvojica, was awarded in several advertising competitions.

 In 2023, Craven appeared in character as Bad Luck Brian for a commercial for insurance company The General alongside Shaquille O'Neal.

+In 2026 Craven revealed that the boys locker room at Archbishop Hoban High School had been renamed “The Bad Luck Brian Honorary Boys Locker Room”.
+The rejected photo is included on the sign.